It's About You

 IMPORTANT: Please email us in advance if you wish to attend so we can add you to our guestlist: firstname.lastname@example.org .

 When: we meet every Tuesday morning from 7:00 a.m. to 8:45 a.m.

 Where: Freemasons’ Hall, 3rd Floor, Room 17, 60 Great Queen Street, London, WC2B 5AZ.

 Please sign in at the reception desk on the ground floor.

 Unregistered guests and anyone arriving after 7:10 a.m. may not be admitted.

 Nearest bus station: High Holborn, Holborn Kingsway, Aldwych or Strand.

-If at any point you decide that you want to join our club and start giving speeches, just email firstname.lastname@example.org and request a membership application form.
+After visiting as a guest, if at any point you decide that you want to join our club to develop your communication and leadership skills, email email@example.com to request a membership application form.

 A membership is paid twice a year, plus a one-off registration fee, which includes your manuals and registration with Toastmasters International.